samade123/cac-hymns-in-marp/CACGHB 720.md

     Ere the foe on Zion tread.

     *Chorus:*
+    Pour it forth a mighty anthem,
+	Like the thunders of the sea
+	Through the blood of Christ our ransom,
+	More than conquerors are we
     More than conquerors are we
     More than conquerors are we
     Through the blood of Christ our ransom,